Does Someone Who is on a Spouse Visa Have Access to Benefits?

 In the vast majority of cases you will not be able to gain access to public funds on a Spouse Visa in the UK.
 This is normally displayed on on the visa that is given to the holder.
 The visa normally states that the holder has "no recourse to public funds".
 The main reason for this is that during your Spouse Visa application, you have to show that you can either support yourself or be supported by your partner during your stay in the UK.
 This is so that the British welfare system does not need to support you during your stay.

 Of course while as a general rule Spouse Visa holders cannot claim benefits while staying in the UK, there are exceptions to this rule.
 There is also the option of your partner being able to access public funds due to their settled status in the UK.
 Again, there are exceptions to the rules, and if you believe that you may have an entitlement to welfare benefits then please get in touch.
-Our immigration specialists can help by looking into your case, and can assist you in making a claim for any benefits you may be able to gain access to.
+Our immigration lawyers can help by looking into your case, and can assist you in making a claim for any benefits you may be able to gain access to.
 Call today for a free, no-obligation consultation and see if we can help you to move forward.

 The simple reason is that you need to be able to support yourself in the UK as part of your visa conditions.
 It is understood that you and your partner will be able to support your stay in the UK during your application.
 This is so that you do not cost the British government money by being in the country.
 Britain is all about positive immigration, therefore Britain encourages immigration where people will come to bring economic benefits, or at the very least not cause any financial negativity.
 By stopping welfare benefits going to immigrants, the British government can ensure that immigration remains a net gain rather than a cost to the UK.